 - Remove prosciutto, shallots, and garlic.
 Set aside.

-- Keep about 2 teaspoons of the droppings from the prosciutto.
+- Keep about 2 teaspoons of the drippings from the prosciutto.

 - Add in the sliced Brussels Sprouts and careful add in white wine.

-- Saute about 9 minutes, Brussels Sprouts should be almost done.
+- Saute about 9 minutes, Brussels Sprouts should be almost getting soft.